-§6.4 Hearing on the Merits
+§6.3 Hearing on the Merits

-- (a) Promptly after notifying the suspected violator of the finding of probable cause, the Prosecutor shall file with the Court, and deliver to the suspected violator, (i) a written complaint containing a plain statement of the facts of the alleged violation(s), together with the identity of the reporting party, and (ii) the names of individuals needed as witnesses at the hearing on the complaint. - (b) Promptly after receiving the complaint, the Court shall schedule a hearing date which provides reasonable time for the parties and witnesses to prepare to attend.
-The Court shall then give prompt notice to the parties and witnesses of the time and place for the hearing on the complaint - (c) Prior to the hearing, the suspected violator may, but is not required to, file with the Court a written response to the complaint.
-Before any such response is filed with the Court, a copy thereof shall be delivered to the Prosecutor. - (d) At the hearing, the burden shall be on the Prosecutor to prove the allegations of violation(s) of the Code by clear and convincing evidence.
+- (a) Promptly after notifying the suspected violator of the finding of probable cause, the Prosecutor shall file with the Court a Motion for a Hearing on the Merits, which shall include (i) a written complaint containing a plain statement of the facts of the alleged violation(s), (ii) the identity of the reporting party, (iii) the names of individuals needed as witnesses at the hearing on the complaint, and (iv) a request for a hearing on the Merits. - (b) Upon filing a Motion for a Hearing on the Merits, the Prosecutor shall promptly provide to the alleged violator a list of any physical evidence within the Prosecutor's possession, custody, or control that is material to preparing the defense or that the Prosecutor intends to use during the case-in-chief, and shall allow the alleged violator the opportunity to inspect and copy any such evidence. - (c) Promptly after receiving a Motion for a Hearing on the Merits, the Chief Justice of the Court shall hold a Scheduling Conference with the Prosecutor and the alleged violator, at which time the Chief Justice shall set a hearing date that affords the alleged violator a reasonable opportunity to attend. - (d) Prior to the hearing, the suspected violator may, but is not required to, file with the Court a written response to the complaint.
+Before any such response is filed with the Court, a copy thereof shall be delivered to the Prosecutor. - (e) At the hearing, the burden shall be on the Prosecutor to prove the allegations of violation(s) of the Code by clear and convincing evidence.